-‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season Four
+‘Southern Charm’ Kathryn Dennis Says She’s Back, Better Than Ever For Season 4

 — Kathryn C. Dennis (@kathryn_dennis) January 5, 2017

-Southern Charm Kathryn Dennis believes that her fans will be pleased to see how she has bounced back after last season, which included a harsh three part reunion with attacks from all sides for partying behavior, but with Reality Tea, Kathryn broke her silence, saying that she has learned a lot about life and herself in the last year.
+Southern Charm Kathryn Dennis believes that her fans will be pleased to see how she has bounced back after last season, which included a harsh three-part reunion with attacks from all sides for partying behavior.
+But with Reality Tea, Kathryn broke her silence, saying that she has learned a lot about life and herself in the last year.

 RELATED REPORTS BY INQUISITR